jfjlaros/simpleRPC/docs/introduction.rst

 ============

 A remote procedure call to an Arduino device is a common way to read sensor values or to send control signals.
+This library provides a simple way to export any Arduino function, including API documentation.

 Motivation